 The research is funded by the industry partners Meat Industry Association of New Zealand Innovation Ltd, Beef + Lamb New Zealand Ltd, the High-Value Nutrition National Science Challenge, and the Ministry of Business, Innovation and Employment.

 Results from the first clinical trial have been published in an international journal, Current Developments in Nutrition.
-You can view these here.
+You can view these here(external link).
 The results of the current trial will be published next year.

-More about the Pasture Raised Advantage research programme can be found here.
+More about the Pasture Raised Advantage research programme can be found here(external link).